You are reading this article because you are either:

 Here is how to turn off spam filtering in Mac Mail

-Once you have eliminated the issue of your email client filtering emails, if email are still going to spam, attention can be turned to the mail server itself.
+Once you have eliminated the issue of your email client filtering emails, if the email is still going to spam, attention can be turned to the mail server itself.

 If you are seeing emails going to spam AFTER you turn off spam filtering in Outlook or Mac Mail, then you should "whitelist" the sender in your mail server whitelist if you do not want them to go to spam.

 Here is how to whitelist sender with JUCRA mail

 Bonus Step - Test the spamminess of your email

 Whitelisting will usually solve the issue of emails going to spam, but another thing you can do is if your emails are going into spam folders, then possibly it could be a configuration issue with your own domain or the contents of the email itself.

 Here is how to test the spamminess of your emails.

 Below is a troubleshooting process you should follow when you encounter any of the following situations.

 - email was not received by the recipient

 - email went to the recipients spam folder on their server